eficode-academy/github-actions-katas/labs/build-app.md

 ### A basic example:

-Now we want to diver a bit more into a pipeline.
+Now we want to dive a bit more into a pipeline.

 Examine the following example, that makes the agent running the pipeline check out the repository, and run a script that builds our application: